zeromq/gitdown/README.txt

 How it Works
 ------------

 Gitdown exploits github.com's willingness to serve image blobs and Markdown documents that refer to them.
 This means you can publish a document with correctly-formatted links, together with images, in a single Git operation.
 It is a neat and comfortable way to work.
 Kudos to Stathis Sideris for making Ditaa.
+Gitdown also adds a preprocessing layer for symbolic insertion and simple macros like 'table of contents'.
+This code was recycled from [htmlpp](http://legacy.imatix.com/html/htmlpp/), a HTML preprocessor that looked a lot like Markdown.

 The Gitdown workflow is: